whirly1227/Sleep-Service/README.md

 #### 1.0.1 & 1.0.2 ####
 If currentTime is after midnight, The startTime & endTime will be for the current day.
 **Example**: startTime = 1/1 10:00 PM, endTime = 1/2 8:00 AM.
 When currentTime clicks midnight on 1/2, both times will add 1 day.
 Now remove that day for the new check and see if currentTime fits in that range.
+#### 1.0.3 ####
+Syntax error where GetIdleTime.Seconds was greater then 15, should have been minutes.
+Added a LastWake DateTime to check when computer was last woken up.
+Idle Time && LastWake time must both be greather than or equal to 15 minutes.